joshua-cheng2210/biol1009/README.md

 - recongifure what is the original page

 ## TODO (starting from the most important feature):
-- display those images onto the quiz webite too
+- display the question' comments after answering. and then only move on to the next queestion after a button
 - restyle the quiz page and the results page
 - set your profile picture of the people you worked with on the footer